AI-READI/aireadi.org/blog/call-for-mentors-ai-readi.md

   - 'Paid mentorship opportunity'
 ---

-We are excited to share two paid mentorship opportunities with the AIM-AHEAD Collaborative Supplemental Training Programs!
+We are excited to share two paid mentorship opportunities with the AIM-AHEAD Collaborative Supplemental Training Program!

 ## Overview
 Selected participants will support two trainees throughout the 8-month training program (January–September 2025).
 Mentors will meet biweekly with mentees to provide career and professional development support, field expertise, and guidance.